dlgosk95/qbb2022-answers/day1-homework/README.md

 1317 C
  386 G

- Yes it answers if Reference is A (or c or g or T) how many there are alternative SNPs
+ Yes it answers if Reference is A (or c or g or T) how many there are alternative SNPs Transversion

  No promoter parts are not clear.
 I assume promoters to be including and upstream of TSS.